Yas002/insurance-car-accident-fraud-detection/README.md

 Data preprocessing was performed using pipelines, as implemented in `src/data_preprocessing.py`.

-### 3. Modeling
+### 3. Modeling, Tracking, and Versioning

-In the modeling phase (`modeling.ipynb`), we tested several models, including:
+In the [`modeling.ipynb`](./modeling.ipynb) notebook, we experimented with a range of machine learning models, including:

 - Random Forest
 - Logistic Regression
 - K-Nearest Neighbors (KNN)
 - Support Vector Machine (SVM)

-During the EDA, we found that our target variable was imbalanced.
-To address this, we employed boosting models such as XGBoost and LightGBM, testing them on both balanced data (using SMOTE) and imbalanced data, due to their strong performance on imbalanced datasets.
+Recognizing the imbalanced nature of our target, we incorporated boosting algorithms such as XGBoost and LightGBM.
+These were trained on both SMOTE-balanced and imbalanced data, leveraging their strong performance on skewed datasets.
+Model performance metrics and artifacts were tracked using MLflow, which was synced with our Dagshub repository.
+Additionally, data versioning was managed through DVC to maintain control over dataset iterations.

+### 4. Front End and Back End

+The back end is powered by FastAPI for its lightweight nature and efficient Docker compatibility.
+The front end, developed in Streamlit, provides a straightforward interface to interact with and test the deployed model.
+Both components are containerized using Dockerfiles and dedicated requirements files to streamline the build and deployment processes.

+### 5. Deployment

+Deployment to Microsoft Azure leverages the Azure Container Registry (ACR) for storing both the back end and front end Docker images.
+Azure Container Instances (ACI) then hosts and runs these containerized services, ensuring a scalable and flexible environment for the entire application.

+### 6. CI/CD Pipeline

+A Continuous Integration/Continuous Deployment (CI/CD) pipeline built with GitHub Actions automates the workflow.
+Key steps include:

+1. Checking out the repository code
+2. Installing and configuring the Azure CLI
+3. Logging in to Azure and the ACR
+4. Building and pushing the back end and front end images
+5. Generating the `container-group.json` file
+6. Deploying the application to Azure Container Instances (ACI)

+This pipeline ensures reliability, reproducibility, and efficient delivery of updates throughout the machine learning lifecycle.

 ## Resources